frictionlessdata/website/site/README.md

 layout: home
 heroImage: /img/frictionlessdata-logo-circle.png
 heroText: The zen toolkit for data integration
-tagline: Frictionless Data is a progressive, incrementally adoptable open-source toolkit that brings simplicity and grace to the data experience - whether you're wrangling a CSV or engineering complex pipelines with terabytes.
+tagline: Frictionless Data is a progressive, incrementally adoptable open-source toolkit that brings simplicity and gracefulness to the data experience - whether you're wrangling a CSV or engineering complex pipelines with gigabytes.
 actionText: Why Frictionless Data?
 actionLink: /about/
 features: